symposion/roll20-shaped-scripts/README.md

 The settings in this section will be applied to new characters when they are created, since the sheet has no way of storing default options for new characters.

 * **Apply to all new chars?** If this is on, then the settings in this section will be applied to every new character, otherwise they will only be applied to characters created by the script using the various import commands, or when **!shaped-apply-defaults** is run.
+Please note that these defaults are applied at the moment of character creation, so some settings may not apply correctly - for example token actions which reference traits that have not yet been created.
+In this case, you should run **!shaped-apply-defaults** after your character is completely configured to complete the setup.
+You should also be aware that as things currently stand, this functionality does not work well for items dragged from the Compendium due to limitations in how the drag and drop functionality interacts with the sheet import systems.
 * **Sheet Output** Set whether output from the new character sheet should be public or whispered to the controlling player by default.
 * **Death Save Output** Same as Sheet Output, but specifically for death saves.
 * **Hit Dice Output** Same as Sheet Output, but specifically for Hit Dice.